BrandonPacewic/CompetitiveProgramming/README.md

 If you where to pick any language to use for competitive programming it would definitely be C++.
 Mainly in terms of efficiency and the capabilities of the Standard Library.
-For this reason all of the source code is written in C++.
+For these reasons all of the source code is written in C++.

 ## Starting Competitive Programming